 The Khareef Class corvettes are being built by BAE Systems for the Royal Navy of Oman (RNO) under Project Khareef.

-Equipped with anti-air and anti-surface capabilities, Khareef Class can defend from both surface and air threats while protecting the international waters and Oman's exclusive economic zone (EEZ).
+Equipped with anti-air and anti-surface capabilities, the Khareef Class can defend from both surface and air threats while protecting the international waters and Oman’s exclusive economic zone (EEZ).

 Design and features of Khareef corvettes

 The modular design, supported by a comprehensive weapons management system, allows customers to integrate equipment and systems for specific mission requirements.

 The hull is incorporated with stealthy features for reduced radar signature.

 The vessel was designed to operate in high seas for a longer time period.

 The corvette has a length of 99m, beam of 14.6m and draft of 4.1m.
 The displacement of the ship is 2,660t.
 The vessel can complement a crew of 100 people.